Beach Camping in Hawaii: A Family Adventure Guide

 Beach camping in Hawaii does not need any embellishment to be special, but here are things that made our trips unforgettable:

-- Sunrise watching - set an alarm, make hot chocolate on the camp stove, and sit on the beach together
+• Sunrise watching - set an alarm, make hot chocolate on the camp stove, sit on the beach together.

-- Campfire stories (where fires are permitted) - some of Hawaii's legends are beautifully spooky
+• Stories (where fires are permitted) - some of Hawaii's mo'olelo are beautifully spooky.

-Beach camping in Hawaii combines the best of two things kids love - the beach and camping - into one experience they will remember forever.
+Beach camping in Hawaii combines two things kids love, beach and camping, into one experience they'll remember forever.
 It takes a little planning, a few permits, and a willingness to be sandy for a couple of days.
-But the memories?
-Absolutely priceless.
+The memories - priceless.